 After dinner, I mentioned to my Singaporean host that I wanted to try durian, the stinky fruit I first saw Bourdain eat on S1E5 of A Cook's Tour.

 Of durian, Bourdain has said, “Your breath will smell as if you'd been French-kissing your dead grandmother.”

 My host walked me to a nearby durian stand and helped me buy and cut open the fruit to try.

 It didn't smell as bad as I expected, and I was surprised to find I enjoyed the taste.
 I later had it again in Bangkok.

 I spent a total of nine months in Asia and India in 2008, and while I lost the scent of places featured on Bourdain's shows during that time, I remained open to trying new foods, no matter how strange.

-In Chengdu, China, I went out for traditional hot-pot with my friend Charlie, and he ordered me cow brain, which arrived raw on a plate in front of me.
+In Chengdu, China, I went out for a traditional hot-pot with my friend Charlie, and he ordered me a cow brain, which arrived raw on a plate in front of me.

 In another restaurant, I also tried chicken gizzards, which I didn't care for, and pig's tail, which I enjoyed with crushed red pepper.

 In Cambodia, I gave peanut-stuffed crickets a try but stopped short of the larger bugs and fried tarantulas (which Cambodians had begun eating out of necessity during the genocide).

 When one of Go Backpacking's readers dared me to eat dog, I asked my Cambodian guide in Battambang if he knew any such restaurants.